rosethemagician/mbot/README.md

 mvn clean install
 ```

 you need to put some configurations such as twitch account credentials (oauth tokens and client id/secret).
-Check ``application-prod / application-local`` for more information.
+Check the files ``application-prod / application-local`` for more information.

 ## Dependencies